Our Candidate Privacy Notice can be found here

 Under certain circumstances, you have rights under data protection laws in relation to your personal data, including:

-Request access to your personal data (commonly known as a "data subject access request").
-This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+• Request access to your personal information (commonly known as a "data subject access request").
+This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it;

-• Request correction of the personal data that we hold about you.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.
+• Request correction of the personal information that we hold about you.
+This enables you to have any incomplete or inaccurate information we hold about you corrected;

-• Request erasure of your personal data.
-This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
-Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
+• Request erasure of your personal information.
+This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
+You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below);

-• Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-You also have the right to object where we are processing your personal data for direct marketing purposes.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+• Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+You also have the right to object where we are processing your personal information for direct marketing purposes;

 If you wish to exercise any of the rights set out above, please contact us at email@example.com